peteseta/physics-ia/main.typ

 This is a relatively safe experiment.
 As the guitar is directly connected to the audio interface, any voltages are low and are not likely to pose a safety risk.
 There is no risk of water damage to any electronics.
-New strings are not required for the experiment and no consumable materials are used, limiting this experiment's environmental impacts.
+New strings are not required for the experiment and no consumable materials apart from masking tape are used, limiting this experiment's environmental impacts.

 = Analysis
 == Raw Data - Frequency-Domain